Timepress/r4/README.md

 This gem is used for generating default project for Timepress company.
 However we hope it can be useful for other users as well.

+## Installation from source locally

+You can clone project and use bundler to install gem locally with "rake install".

 ## Installation

 Add this line to your application's Gemfile:

-It is still not in Rubygems repository.
-Thus this wont work for a while.

-You can clone project and use bundler to install gem locally with "rake install".

 ```ruby
 gem 'r4'